MrCerealGuy/Stonecraft/doc/Manual.md

 ### Concrete

 Concrete is a synthetic building material.
-The technic modpack implements it in the game.
+Technic implements it in the game.

 Two forms of concrete are available as building blocks: ordinary "concrete" and more advanced "blast-resistant concrete".
 Despite its name, the latter has no special resistance to explosions or to any other means of destruction.